johnmyleswhite/log4r/README.markdown

 # Introduction
-The log4r package is meant to provide a clean object-oriented approach to logging in R based roughly on the widely emulated log4j API.
+The log4r package is meant to provide a clean, object-oriented approach to logging in R based roughly on the widely emulated log4j API.
 The example below shows how the logger is used in practice to print output to a log file.